markusrothe/markusrothe.github.io/_posts/2019-03-17-FIRE-4-Creating-a-window.md

 This is the reason why we use an interface.
 Inside our unit test, we can easily inject a mock object that has nothing to do with GLFW.
 But we can still test whether our window class behaves correctly.
 That is, when we call `window.ShouldClose()` it has to forward that call to its RenderContext.
-Here are parts of the interface of the RenderContext...
+Here are parts of the interface of the RenderContext:

 {% highlight c++ linedivs %}
 class RenderContext